What To Post On Your Business Social Media Page

 Instead of being frustrated by content creation or seeing it as this daunting chore, think about the power your content has.

 Your posts or videos or reels are content that Facebook and Instagram and TikTok use to understand who you are attracting.
-When people like and comment on your content, the platform sees that and goes to find you more people like that!
+When people like and comment on or share your content, the platform sees that and goes to find you more people like that!

 If you’re not producing content consistently, Facebook and Instagram and TikTok don’t have anything to work with!

-I want to make content creation easier for you by sharing the six types of posts you should be creating.
+Let’s walk through the six types of posts you should be creating.
 Instead of sitting down to create content without any idea what to post, use these categories to help you create more engaging content in less time.

-6 Types Of Social Media Content
+6 Types Of Social Media Content For Your Subscription Box Business

 1. Engagement Posts